-PRE-INSTALLATION & JOBSITE CONDITIONS
+PRE INSTALLATION & JOBSITE CONDITIONS

-It is the installer/owners' responsibility to ensure that the jobsite conditions and jobsite subfloor are environmentally and structurally acceptable prior to the installation of any hardwood flooring.
+It is the installer/ owners' responsibility to ensure that the jobsite conditions and jobsite subfloor are environmentally and structurally acceptable prior to the installation of any hardwood flooring.
 The manufacturer declines any responsibility for failures or deficiencies of hardwood flooring resulting from or related to sub-floor, sub-surface, or job-site environmental conditions.
 All substrates must be clean, flat, dry, and structurally sound.

-• Subfloors must be clean and free of dirt, curing compounds, sealers, drywall mud, paint, wax, grease, urethane, or other materials that may affect the integrity of the flooring material or adhesives used to install the flooring.

-- All subfloors and subfloor systems must be structurally sound and must be installed following their manufacturer's recommendations.
+- Subfloors must be clean and free of dirt, curing compounds, sealers, drywall mud, paint, wax, grease, urethane, or other materials that may affect the integrity of the flooring material or adhesives used to install the flooring. - All subfloors and subfloor systems must be structurally sound and must be installed following their manufacturer's recommendations.
 Local building codes may only establish minimum requirements of the flooring system and may not provide adequate rigidity and support for proper installation and performance of a hardwood floor.
 Whenever possible install the planks perpendicular to the floor joists for maximum stability.
-Our warranties DO NOTcover any problems caused by inadequate substructures or improper installation of said substructures. - Test wood subfloors and wood flooring for moisture content using a pin-type moisture meter.
+Our warranties DO NOT cover any problems caused by inadequate substructures or improper installation of said substructures. - Test wood sub floors and wood flooring for moisture content using a pin-type moisture meter.
 Take readings of the subfloor minimum of 20 readings per 1000 sq. ft. and average the results.
-In most regions, a "dry" subfloor that is ready to work on has a moisture content of 12% or less and the wood should be within 4% of the subfloor moisture content. - ASTM F-2170 in-situ relative humidity 85% RH or less is acceptable. - ASTM 1869 5.0 lbs. or less is acceptable. - Readings greater than 85% RH or 5.0 lbs. requires the use of a proper vapor retarder or adhesive/moisture abatement system. - Before moisture testing begins, the slab must be cured for a minimum of 30 days. - Basements and crawl spaces must be dry.
+In most regions, a "dry" subfloor that is ready to work on has a moisture content of 12% or less and the wood should be within 4% of the subfloor moisture content. - The moisture content for concrete subfloors registered after a calcium chloride test should not be greater than 3 pounds per 1000 square feet of area.
+If it exceeds these limits, DO NOT install the flooring.
+Before moisture testing begins, the slab must be cured for a minimum of 30 - Basements and crawl spaces must be dry.
 Use of a 6 mil black polyethylene is required to cover 100% of the crawl space earth.
 Crawl space clearance from ground to underside of joist to be no less than 18" and perimeter vent spacing should be equal to 1.5% of the total square footage of the crawl space area to provide cross ventilation.
-Where necessary, local regulations prevail. - The subfloor must be flat, meeting a minimum of 3/16" within 10' or 1/8" in 6'.
+Where necessary, local regulations prevail.

+• The subfloor must be flat, meeting a minimum of 3/16" within 10' or 1/8" in 6'.